 As we already know, Zilliqa divides the blockchain network into multiple parts.
 Each of these groups processes transactions concurrently.
 If six shards (each with 600 nodes) work simultaneously, the total number of transactions processed per second would be 2828.

-Since Zilliqa’s operational capacity is much more great than that of Bitcoin or Ethereum, the transaction fees are bound to come down within this system.
+Since Zilliqa’s operational capacity is much greater than that of Bitcoin or Ethereum, the transaction fees are bound to come down within this system.
 A Zilliqa transaction is estimated to cost $0.000023, whereas a Bitcoin one would cost $1.79, and an Ethereum one — $0.016.

 Along with the sharding architecture, the newly introduced consensus mechanism would enable Zilliqa to confirm transactions much faster than the other legacy blockchains.
 Estimates show that while the transaction confirmation time in Bitcoin is nearly an hour and six minutes in Ethereum, Zilliqa can confirm transactions in an interval falling anywhere between the range of 40 seconds and 2 minutes.